 The TEF exam is compulsory if you want to apply for Canadian citizenship in the future.

-1. Know the format of the TEF exam
+1. Know The Format of the TEF Canada Test

 Read More: Settle in Canada from India